-- Maintain good grades (within the Classics department, this normally means grades in the A range; an accumulation of grades of B+ or lower may indicate problems). - · pass all required exams by the required deadlines - write a minimum of three seminar papers per year in the first three years - · demonstrate high quality research and writing - take no more than one incomplete grade at a time (unless given special permission by the Director of Graduate Studies) - take incomplete grades only occasionally and finish any Incompletes in a timely manner - demonstrate effective teaching when serving as a Teaching Assistant or Teaching Fellow
+- Maintain good grades (within the Classics department, this normally means grades in the A range; an accumulation of grades of B+ or lower may indicate problems). - · pass all required exams by the required deadlines - write a minimum of three seminar papers per year in the first three years - · demonstrate high-quality research and writing - take no more than one incomplete grade at a time (unless given special permission by the Director of Graduate Studies) - take incomplete grades only occasionally and finish any incompletes in a timely manner - demonstrate effective teaching when serving as a Teaching Assistant or Teaching Fellow language to improve their skills to the level required for graduate work.

-Students who fail to maintain satisfactory progress will have travel and discretionary funds withheld until the situation is redressed.
+Students who fail to maintain satisfactory progress have travel and discretionary funds withheld until the situation is redressed.